 Cosmetology and Esthetics classes start approximately every ten or fifteen weeks for days and nights respectively.
 Instructor Training classes will start twice a year depending on prospective student interest.
-Please see the Admissions Representative to receive the actual start dates.
+For Massage therapy, please see the chart below.
+The Massage Therapy program does not have drop/add dates.
+Please see the Admissions Representative to receive the actual start dates per program.
+Class start dates are subject to change due to space and availability.